 The PlayStation Gold Wireless Headset makes a clear effort to really just get out of the way—everything about it is low profile, for better and worse.
 If your ears are small enough to fit, this is an extremely comfortable headset, and light enough that you’ll hardly notice it.
 The inclusion of surround sound, and without the need for additional software no less, makes this is a very solid pair of wireless gaming headphones.

 However, that low profile approach really hurts the mic performance, and it makes the buttons all feel pretty similar, so feeling around for them gets a little frustrating.
-If you want something geared more towards extended voice chat sessions, even a wired headset like the HyperX Cloud Alpha would probably be better.
+If you want something geared more towards extended voice chat sessions, even a wired headset like the HyperX Cloud Alpha or the Fnatic React would probably be better.
 Really anything with an attached boom microphone will do better than this.
-If you’re in the market for something with slightly more battery life, the SteelSeries Arctis 7 is a great wireless gaming headset.
+If you’re in the market for something with slightly more battery life, headsets like the SteelSeries Arctis 7, HyperX Cloud Flight S, and Razer Thresher Ultimate are all great wireless options, albeit at increasingly higher prices.

 All told, the PlayStation Gold Wireless Headset is a solid gaming headset if you’re into playing single-player games, and a less solid one when other people get involved.